 Despite being a largely agro-based economy, Malawi suffers from high rates of food insecurity and poor nutrition.
 There is a gap in knowledge and tools for nutrition-sensitive agriculture approaches and tailoring options to local contexts and environments.
 The proposed project aims to strengthen integration of nutrition into agriculture decision-making and contribute to sustainable local food systems to support nutrition in Ntcheu, Kasungu, and Mzimba districts of Malawi.
 It will develop implementation processes and build local capacity for using the new MCDA tool, Agrifood, to support decisions on improving local food systems and diets while addressing AEI, gender equity, livelihoods, and sustainability issues.

 The proposed project will be a valuable addition to ESAf CoP and the wider agricultural development community, adding a nutrition decision tool to the portfolio.
 Farmer research networks (FRNs) in the area are central to the process, as they have been effective in increasing knowledge, development, and application of AEI innovations in the context of soil health.
 Operationalization of Agrifood provides an opportunity to widen this to improving local agri-food systems and nutrition.

 To strengthen the integration of nutrition into agriculture decision-making and contribute to sustainable improvements in local food systems to support nutrition in Ntcheu, Kasungu, and Mzimba districts of Malawi.

 Outputs and Outcomes:

-More effective and sustainable intervention options designed to increase the production and/or consumption of nutritious foods, taking into account tradeoffs identified by multi-sector stakeholders;
+More effective and sustainable intervention options designed to increase the production and/or consumption of nutritious foods, considering tradeoffs identified by multi-sector stakeholders.

 Promotion of interventions for increasing the production and diversification of nutritious crops and/or smallholder livestock available for strengthening local dietary adequacy and agroecological sustainability taken up by partner organizations.